 RSEM is the SEM divided by the sample mean and is expressed as a percentage.
-E.g., a RSEM of $1\%$ represents an accuracy with a SEM of plus/minus $0.1$ for a mean value of $10$.
-Thus, better estimates require smaller RSEM values and thus more simulation runs.
+E.g., a RSEM of $1\%$ represents an accuracy with a SEM of $\pm 0.1$ for a mean value of $10$.
+Better estimates require smaller RSEM values and thus more simulation runs.
 RSEM provides a simple, but precise measure for estimating quality properties (and when the probability distribution is known, it allows calculating an exact confidence interval); however, ActivFORMS does not exclude using other measures.
-We determine the number of simulations required for a particular accuracy using off-line experiments.
-Concretely, we run simulations on a relevant set of samples for the domain at hand (e.g., a randomly selected set of 20\% of system configurations with randomly assigned values for uncertainty parameters) and empirically determine the number of runs that are required to obtain the required accuracy.
-If necessary, additional experiments can be run as a background process to deal with significant changes of models.
-In our current research, we rely on off-line experiments only.\footnote{The ActivFORMS website provides reports of the empirical experiments for DeltaIoT used in the evaluation section.} \\